A detailed exploration of the EDGES 21 cm absorption anomaly and axion-induced cooling: Axion physics

 ~\\ \textbf{Self-relaxation rate}

-Based on the relation between the relaxation rate and the energy associated to the corresponding transition, there are two possible regimes.
-This first condition: $\Gamma << \delta \omega$, defines the ``particle kinetic regime''.
-In the particle kinetic regime, the first order terms in the evolution equations are irrelevant because they average out in time, and the second order terms dominate.
-The second condition: $\Gamma >> \delta \omega$, defines the ``condensed regime''.
-In the condensed regime, contrastingly, the first order terms not only exist but also dominate over the second order terms.
-As such we can use the first order equations to estimate the relaxation rate of the axion dark matter due to $\lambda \phi^4$ and gravitational self-interactions.
+Based on the relation between the relaxation rate and the energy associated to the corresponding transition, there are two possible regimes: the ``particle kinetic regime'' and the ``condensed regime'', whose names are broadly indicative of the phase in which they are applicable.
+We summarise the relevant results here, please check Ref.~\cite{Erken:2011dz} for their precise definition and further details.